MScholtes/PSVirtualDesktop/README.md

 Find first window handle to title text or retrieve list of windows with title (when called with * as parameter)

 ## Versions
+### 1.5.0, 2022-03-16
+- support for Powershell Core
+- support for Windows Server 2022
+- support for Windows Terminal
 ### 1.4.1, 2021-11-27
 - support for Windows 11 Insider build 22449 and up
 - version 1.3.2 should have been 1.4.0, so this is 1.4.1